Guillain-Barre Syndrome (cont.)

 There is no known cure for Guillain-Barré syndrome.
 However, there are therapies that lessen the severity of the illness and accelerate the recovery in most patients.
 There are also a number of ways to treat the complications of the disease.

-Currently, plasma exchange (sometimes called plasmapheresis) and high-dose immunoglobulin therapy are used.
+Currently, plasma exchange (also called plasmapheresis) and high-dose immunoglobulin therapy are used.
 Both of them are equally effective, but immunoglobulin is easier to administer.
 Plasma exchange is a method by which whole blood is removed from the body and processed so that the red and white blood cells are separated from the plasma, or liquid portion of the blood.
 The blood cells are then returned to the patient without the plasma, which the body quickly replaces.
 Scientists still don't know exactly why plasma exchange works, but the technique seems to reduce the severity and duration of the Guillain-Barré episode.
-This may be because the plasma portion of the blood contains elements of the immune system that may be toxic to the myelin.
+This may be because plasmapheresis can remove antibodies and other immune cell-derived factors that could contribute to nerve damage.

 In high-dose immunoglobulin therapy, doctors give intravenous injections of the proteins that, in small quantities, the immune system uses naturally to attack invading organisms.
 Investigators have found that giving high doses of these immunoglobulins, derived from a pool of thousands of normal donors, to Guillain-Barré patients can lessen the immune attack on the nervous system.
 Investigators don't know why or how this works, although several hypotheses have been proposed.

 The use of steroid hormones has also been tried as a way to reduce the severity of Guillain-Barré, but controlled clinical trials have demonstrated that this treatment not only is not effective but may even have a deleterious effect on the disease.